sciart-org/AppSciArt/docs/user_stories.md

 * From [Registering](#us-2-registering):

-  0. The participant may get more information by clicking the "What is a hackathon?" button
+  0. The participant may get more information about the methodology format by clicking the "What is a hackathon?" button
   1. If the participant does not want to join:

       i.
 The participant clicks the "Maybe later" button